 A:It is without a doubt, “who grooms the trail?”
 This shows the common lack of understanding.
 Only the entrance to the race is groomed.
 Sometimes there is no trail.
 Sometimes the race course has been changed to avoid open water on some of the warmer races.

 Q:Has an all-women’s team ever finished the race?

 A:Yes.
-In February, 2000, the first women's team finished the Pro-Class race placing 15th in 60:23 hours.
-Jackie Page and Missy McClurg are in fact the only women to have successfully finished this race to-date.
+In February, 2001, the first women's team finished the Pro-Class race placing 15th in 60:23 hours.
+Jackie Page and Missy McClurg are in fact the only all-female team to have successfully finished this race to-date.

 Q:How many people have died during the Iron Dog?

 A:Although the extreme conditions, terrain, and speed, by nature can be life threatening, no death has so far been directly attributed to the race.
 Injuries such as sprained or broken ribs ankles and wrists and frostbite and dehydration are common and the extreme cold makes them all the more painful.

 A:By far the most common are Suspension problems.
 The extreme cold makes everything brittle, combine that with such excessive abuse and additional gear weight over an extended period and parts begin to fail.
 Next to that may be good old fashioned running out of fuel.
 Most riders carry an additional 3 to 6 gallons beyond the OEM fuel load.

 Q:How long is the distance between check points?

 Q:What services are available at the checkpoints?